Bryan Reynolds Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.7 K/9 to lead MLB.
+- The pitching staff for the Twins has a collective 9.7 K/9, the first-best in MLB.

-- The Twins have the eighth-ranked team ERA among all league pitching staffs (3.89).

-- Twins pitchers combine to give up 144 total home runs at a clip of 1.2 per game (to rank 15th in baseball).
+- Keuchel (0-1) gets the start for the Twins, his third of the season.

-- In his last appearance on Sunday, the right-hander tossed six scoreless innings against the Philadelphia Phillies while surrendering two hits.
+- In his last time out on Friday, Aug.
+11, the lefty tossed 1 2/3 innings against the Philadelphia Phillies, allowing six earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.